SeizureSaladd/jsploit/README.md

 ```

 # Contributing
 Contributions are welcome.
 If you make it betterer open a pull request.
+Just note that you must change the `RuntimeLibrary` in the node-gyp generated `.vcxproj` file to `MultiThreadedDLL` or else Luau will not work.

 # License
 This project is licensed under [GNU GPLv3](LICENSE) which means you're free to do what you want except distributing closed source versions.
 (NO SKIDS ALLOWED!!!1111!!)